Rise from the Ruins

 I would ask myself - “Why someone taking western boxing for 6 months, could decimate a practitioner from kung fu, karate, kempo, tae kwon do, etc.?”
 In many cases, the latter had been training for years, or in some case decades.

 I was thoroughly frustrated.
 I could suffer this no longer.
-I began to change the way I was teaching.
+We can be either part of the problem, or part of the solution.
+So I began to change the way I was teaching.
 I turned the focus of my classes more heavily on qín ná (the Chinese submission art of bone/joint locking and seizing).

-In my early training, I had spent 4 years studying this discipline in tandem to my forms training.
-Dedicating multiple hours each week with partners in my first mantis school.
-Training with friends on the side.
+In my early training, I had spent 4 years studying this discipline in tandem to my forms regimen.
+Dedicating multiple hours each week with partners in my first mantis school, and training with friends on the side.
 I felt better.
 It wasn’t perfect, but at least this was drilling with live people, and I was giving my students something that felt like martial arts/self-defense, rather than dance.

 I incorporated more ‘2-person’ hand-to-hand, and weapon sets from kung fu.
 Again, thinking that at least these had combative moves that involved a live partner to test against.
 All the while, I was still voraciously searching for answers.